 The per capita income in Walpole in 2010 was $47,177, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $188,708 for a family of four.

 Walpole is a somewhat ethnically-diverse town.
 The people who call Walpole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walpole residents report their race to be White, followed by Asian.
 Important ancestries of people in Walpole include Italian, English, German, and Polish.

 The most common language spoken in Walpole is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.